Japanese kaiseki meal arrangement with diverse dishes on tray

 Kaiseki ryori is infamous for its high price point, which can be attributed to the high-quality ingredients, the sophisticated presentation, and the craftsmanship of the dedicated chefs.
 These are major selling points in Japan, where the culinary arts are highly celebrated.

-During a kaiseki dining experience, it could be said that the chef is the conductor of a symphony to be enjoyed by you.
+During a kaiseki dining experience, it could be said that the chef is the conductor of a symphony that you will enjoy.
 For this reason, the concept of omotenashi (hospitality) goes hand-in-hand with kaiseki ryori.

 What does kaiseki mean?